 “I see its eyes as they move in its head and on to me.
 I feel it looking at me.
 I feel that it apprehends the very nature of my being and at the same time transmits its own.
 I move, but I cannot move from its sight.
 Happily, I am transfixed.” — Jodi Stroman, Gimmicks

 The new era had unleashed a new evil: the birth of the Great Homunculus.
 As the buzzword left the mouth of the Reality TV presenter it was quickly absorbed into the brains of the watchers.
 Some concern was shown for a rabbit hole.
 It lead to the tomb of established law and order.
-But later in the day, the buzzword was rediscovered on the floor of the interrogation room, scrawled on a Post-It note folded up inside the pages of an ancient scripture on repeat prescription.
+But later in the day, the buzzword was rediscovered on the floor of the interrogation room, scrawled on an ancient repeat prescription.

 The databanks recorded banal and mundane behaviours to no end.
 Optimal living conditions were provided to those who could afford it.
 No-one ever complained, not even about the weather as it was modified to optimal seasonal patterns for those who could afford it.

-Nature was humming a hum like the hum of photocopiers, white goods or air conditioning units.
+Nature was humming like a photocopier or an air conditioning unit.
 Demonstrations of human nature were the equivalent of business transactions.